 Just because two images are rated with a low degree of similarity, doesn’t mean that you are obligated to keep both photos.
 We often have many images that are taken in quick succession that capture essentially the same moment.
 Your job during the decluttering process is to make some tough choices to keep your image collection lean and mean.

 When I came across this comparison, I asked myself “do I really need both of these images?”
 Nope.
-I chose the one that I thought was the best (in this case, the one on the left, since I had a better view of my son’s face and the shark that was about to be pulled out of the water).
+I chose the one that I thought was the best (in this case, the one on the right, since my son was actually smiling ever-so-slightly!).

 RUN YOUR CORE FILE STRUCTURE THROUGH THE DE-DUPING PROCESS AFTER YOU’VE COMPLETED RUNS ON THE YEARLY FOLDERS